Agroforestry

 2013

 Sprenger M, Oelmann Y, Weihermüller L, Wolf S, Wilcke W, Potvin C (2013) Tree species and diversity effects on soil water seepage in a tropical plantation.
-Forest Ecology and Management 309: 76-86, doi: external page10.1016/j.foreco.2013.03.022
+Forest Ecology and Management 309: 76-86, doi: external page 10.1016/j.foreco.2013.03.022

 2011